-The EU-Japan Centre for Industrial Cooperation (EU side) is pleased to release a new comprehensive Report on "Government Procurement in Japan: Obstacles and Opportunities for European SMEs".
+The EU-Japan Centre for Industrial Cooperation (EU side) is pleased to release a comprehensive Report on "Government Procurement in Japan: Obstacles and Opportunities for European SMEs".

 This 85-page report has been undertaken in the framework of the new "Minerva Fellowship" programme initiated by the Centre in 2013 (financed by the EU side) and is based on desk and field research as well as factual first-hand information collected through interviews with relevant stakeholders in Japan.
 The information contained in the Report reflects the views of the author only and not necessarily the views and position of the EU-Japan Centre for Industrial Cooperation, the EU Commission or Japan authorities.